Energy Intensive Industries’ statement on GHG abatement measures

-Studies have identified several technological solutions to reduce GHG emissions of energy-intensive industries and their products and allowing them to contribute to the transition to climate neutrality.
+Studies have identified several technological solutions to reduce GHG emissions of energy-intensive industries and their products and allow them to contribute to the transition to climate neutrality.
 The main low-carbon pathways, applicable to most of our industries, are referred to on pages 25-26 of the master plan.

-GHG abatement measures may entail environmental impacts, for most activities under the scope of the IED, in particular for the energy intensive industries.
+GHG abatement measures may entail environmental impacts, for most activities under the scope of the IED, in particular for the energy-intensive industries.

 In that respect, the IED permitting process may be adapted to support the deployment of those breakthrough technologies.
-One option could be to adapt the article 15(5)4 with a view to allow testing those technologies (a priori not referred to in the more recent BAT conclusions applicable to the sectors at stake) and assess more broadly their possible wider impacts on the environment and their compliance with the existing BAT conclusions where relevant.
+One option could be to adapt the article 15(5)4 with a view to allowing testing those technologies (a priori not referred to in the more recent BAT conclusions applicable to the sectors at stake) and assess more broadly their possible wider impacts on the environment and their compliance with the existing BAT conclusions where relevant.

-The concept of performance benchmark is already covered by the EU ETS Directive and the EIIs do not see the need for double regulation & overlapping policies (ETS as market-based instrument to tackle GHG emissions and IED as control and command/BAT driven to tackle other emissions).
+The concept of a performance benchmark is already covered by the EU ETS Directive and the EIIs do not see the need for double regulation & overlapping policies (ETS as a market-based instrument to tackle GHG emissions and IED as control and command/BAT driven to tackle other emissions).

-In conclusion, the energy intensive industries reaffirm that they:
+In conclusion, the energy-intensive industries reaffirm that they:

 – remain committed to develop and implement GHG abatement measures that contribute to the achievement of a climate-neutral EU economy;